 The Department of Natural Science at NWOSU offers coursework in Biology, Chemistry, and Physics with several NCA accredited major and minor degree programs to choose from.
-In addition, the department works closely with the Department of Education to provide a CAEP accredited Natural Science Education program of study leading to state certification for secondary science teachers.
+The department works closely with the Department of Education to provide state certifications for teaching high school Biology, Chemistry, and Physics.

 Complete pre-requisite coursework for professional programs at a fraction of the cost -- and with faculty who genuinely care about your successes!

 Dr. Jenny Sattler, Chair